sudarshansudarshan/aicamp/Oceanverse.md

    Yes, there are more efficient approaches for decrypting a message encoded with a substitution cipher when the mapping is unknown.
 One common technique is frequency analysis.

 In most languages, including English, certain letters occur more frequently than others.
-For example, 'E' is the most common letter in English text, followed by 'T', 'A', 'O', and 'I'.
-By analyzing the frequency of letters in the encoded message, we can make educated guesses about the mapping.

 Here's how frequency analysis works: